His Story’s Psychoeducational Assessment

 About the Assessor

-Lindsay Talley is a current doctoral student at University of North Texas.
-She has extensive experience working with children through play therapy as well as through psychoeducational assessments.
-Under the supervision of His Story’s director, Matthew LaGrange, Ph.D., Lindsay is excited to offer assessments at His Story to children and their families.
-Lindsay believes that with better understanding of a child’s cognitive, social, emotional, and behavioral strengths and needs can lead to better support for the child’s healthy and happy development.
-Click here to read her complete bio.
+Damian McClintock PhD is a Licensed Professional Counselor Intern under the Supervision of Leslie Jones, PhD, LPC-S, RPT.
+Damian specializes in Play Therapy and Couples and Family Therapy.
+He completed his Master’s in Couple and Family Counseling at East Tennessee State University and completed his PhD in Counseling at the University of North Texas where he specialized in Play Therapy.
+He has extensive experience working with children through play therapy as well as through psychoeducational assessments.
+Under the supervision of His Story’s Executive Director, Matthew LaGrange, Ph.D., Damian is excited to offer assessments at His Story to children and their families.
+Click here to read his complete bio.